cjratcliff/ml-compiled/docs/layers.rst

 Where :math:`M = (N - 1)/2`.

+'''''''''''''''''''''''''''''
+Padding
+'''''''''''''''''''''''''''''
 Applying the kernel to pixels near or at the edges of the image will result in needing pixel values that do not exist.
 There are two ways of resolving this:

 * Only apply the kernel to pixels where the operation is valid.
 For a kernel of size k this will reduce the image by (k-1)/2 pixels on each side.
 * Pad the image with zeros to allow the operation to be defined.

+'''''''''''''''''''''''''''''
+Efficiency
+'''''''''''''''''''''''''''''
 The same convolution operation is applied to every pixel in the image, resulting in a considerable amount of weight sharing.
 This means convolutional layers are quite efficient in terms of parameters.
+Additionally, if a fully connected layer was used to represent the functionality of a convolutional layer most of its parameters would be zero since the convolution is a local operation.
+This further increases efficiency.

 The number of parameters can be further reduced by setting a stride so the convolution operation is only applied every m pixels.

-Can be represented by a fully-connected layer in theory.
-Such a layer would be mostly zeros as the effects are local.
-This is especially true if the layer is replicating multiple filters.

 '''''''''''''''''''''''''''''
 1x1 convolutions